AdityaPradhan00/gymtracker/README.md

 📞 Contact

-For questions or suggestions, reach out via [your email] or open an issue on GitHub.
+For questions or suggestions, reach out via aditya1pradhan21@gmail.com or open an issue on GitHub.